-- The consent of the parents will be gained through discussion. - Referral to an Educational Psychologist/ Specialist Support Teacher (via an Early Help Assessment EHA) who will normally meet with the parents and SENCo. - Request additional advice from other outside agencies who may have become involved. - The school sends in an official request form together with the school's advice.
-This is coordinated by the SENCo and involves input from the class teacher, copies of previous APDR, standardised test results and any other advice from relevant supporting outside agencies. - The SENCO shares this advice with the parents. - Following the issue of an EHC Plan, the SENCo will coordinate the procedures detailed in the Code of Practice 0-25 (2015) and in line with LEA guidelines.
+- The consent of the parents will be gained through discussion. - Referral SEND Services 0-25 (for an Educational Psychologist/ Specialist Support Teacher) who will normally meet with the parents and SENCo. - Request additional advice from other outside agencies who may have become involved. - The school sends in an official request form together with the school's advice.
+This is coordinated by the SENCo and involves input from the class teacher, copies of previous APDR, standardised test results and any other advice from relevant supporting outside agencies. - The SENCO shares this advice with the parents. - Following the issue of an EHC Plan, the SENCo will coordinate the procedures detailed in the Code of Practice 0-25 (2015) and in line with LA guidelines.